nimroddanielmaayan/chrome-extensions/notes.md

 - If we'll look inside the service worker JS script's global object, we'll find ServiceWorkerRegistration inside it.
 So the syntax is going to be `this.registration.everythingElse`

+## Section 3: (course section, skipped for now)

+## Section 4: Data Fetching and More Chrome APIs

+### Chrome Runtime API

+- The Chrome Runtime API can return a lot of information about the extension, and also allows us to listen to important events

+### Chrome Context Menu API

+- This allows us to alter the context menus that the user gets when right-clicking in Chrome.
+It's a very powerful feature!

+-